altaiiiir/AIProjectManager/README.md

 - A GitHub account
 - A GitHub repository where issues will be created
 - A GitHub personal access token with repo permissions
+- An OpenAI account with an access token

 ### Installation